 Since “Five Days, One Summer” you haven’t made any films anymore.
 Would you still be interested in making another film if the right script came along?

 No, it would be very difficult for me to make another film and I have no great desire to do it.
 I don’t speak the same language as the people who run the studios today, with all the respect for what they’re doing.
-Now, the only thing that matters, is profit.
+Now, the only thing that matters is profit.
 Quality, it’s nice if it’s there, but it’s not essential.
 That is very different from what it used to be.
-Samuel Goldwyn once was producing a film he liked very much and he said, ‘I don’t give a damn if it makes a nickel, but I want everybody in America to see it.’
-He liked money but he was proud of quality, proud of having to say something positive, proud of giving people some substance, some nourishment, rather than just entertainment that they can’t even remember.
-Right now I’m really more interested in seeing what’s happening in the world rather than participating in the movie business, because the motion picture industry has to a large extent become so commercial that it has lost any sense of real importance, compared to what it may have had before.
+Samuel Goldwyn once was producing a film he liked very much, and he said, ‘I don’t give a damn if it makes a nickel, but I want everybody in America to see it.’
+He liked the money, but he was proud of quality, proud of having to say something positive, proud of giving people some substance, some nourishment, rather than just entertainment that they can’t even remember.
+Right now, I’m really more interested in seeing what’s happening in the world rather than participating in the movie business because the motion picture industry has to a large extent become so commercial that it has lost any sense of real importance—compared to what it may have had before.
 Commercially it is terribly important of course, but when you think of the contribution it has made, then I think it is very sad.
 We’ve contributed to the insanities of the world by showing an incredible amount of gruesome violence that should be reserved for psychiatric closed sessions.
 It’s not that the pictures are not well made, they are wonderfully well made.
-Take “Silence of the Lambs”, that’s a wonderfully made film, but what they are showing, is sick.
-If you imagine children of eight or ten years seeing this, they have no frame of reference, but by looking at it, it becomes part of their education and they grow up with these impressions, is it a wonder then that they go around killing people – for fun?
-Their sense of reality becomes distorted and they don’t know where the dividing line is between reality and the video box.
+Take “Silence of the Lambs,” a wonderfully made film, but what they are showing is sick.
+If you imagine children of eight or ten years seeing this, they have no frame of reference, but by looking at it, it becomes part of their education, and they grow up with these impressions.
+Is it a wonder then that they go around killing people—for fun?
+Their sense of reality becomes distorted, and they don’t know where the dividing line is between reality and the video box.

 Looking around here in your office, I don’t see any of your Oscars.
 How important are they to you?

 It’s always nice if you can win an Oscar, and I am delighted to have them, but I’m not delighted by the system.
 It’s a publicity kind of a thing.
 By and large, it’s very important, but the mistakes that are made, are staggering.
-There are so many pictures that are marvellous that never got an Oscar.
-There are a great number of directors who never got an Oscar, like King Vidor and a number of others.
+There are so many pictures that are marvelous that never got an Oscar.
+There are a great number of directors who never got an Oscar, like King Vidor and many others.
 He only got a charity Oscar when he was dying.
 It depends too much on politics, too much on publicity.
-Personally I don’t believe that there’s ever anything that’s the best – it‘s a very façade kind of a thing to say this is the best.
+Personally, I don’t believe that there’s ever anything that’s the best—it‘s a very façade kind of a thing to say this is the best.
 How can you say that Beethoven is better than Mozart?
-It’s not right, so the whole concept of prizes is there really for the publicity and to get more people to pay their tickets to go to see movies.
+It’s not right, so the whole concept of prizes is there really for publicity reasons and have more people to pay for their tickets to go to see movies.
 How can you say that “Citizen Kane” is the greatest picture ever made, when D.W.
 Griffith made “Intolerance” so many years earlier?

 April 9, 1993